Learning Energy-Based Models With Adversarial Training: Experimental Setups

 \subsubsection{Training.}

 We use Algorithm 2 to train the models.
 The training hyperparameters for each task can be found in \cref{tab:training-hyperparameters}.
-We in addition perform perform 5-steps PGD attack, random resized cropping, random horizontal flipping on $p_\textrm{data}$ samples to mitigate overfitting.
+For the $256 \times 256$ tasks, we pretrain the $D$ model on the ImageNet classification task.
+To mitigate overfitting, we perform random resized cropping, random horizontal flipping on $p_\textrm{data}$ samples.
 The performance (FID score) of the model is monitored during training and the best-performing model to used to report the final FID score.

 The CIFAR-10 worst-case OOD detection model is trained using in- and out-distribution adversarial training~\cite{augustin2020adversarial}, where in-distribution AT uses a $l^2$-ball of radius 0.25 and PGD attacks of steps 10 and step-size 0.1, and out-distribution AT uses a $l^2$-ball of radius 0.5 and PGD attacks of steps 10 and step-size 0.1.
 Following ~\cite{augustin2020adversarial}, we use a batch size of 128 and use the recommended AutoAugment policy from~\cite{cubuk2019autoaugment}.
 The model is trained for 400 epochs using a SGD optimizer with a fixed learning rate of 0.1. \textbf{Sample Generation.} The generated samples for FID and IS evaluation are produced by performing PGD attacks on 50K samples randomly drawn from the $p_0$ dataset.
 The settings for the $p_0$ dataset and the PGD attack can be found in Table~\ref{tab:gen-setting}.